KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_pressure_line_element/README.md

 **Source files:** [Water pore pressure line element](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/GeoMechanicsApplication/tests/test_pressure_line_element)

 ## Case Specification
 In this water-pressure test case, a 3 [m] deep soil is considered, with everywhere set to 10 $\mathrm{[Pa]}$ as initial condition.
 Then the top boundary is set to 0 $\mathrm{[Pa]}$ and the bottom boundary is left free (it automatically becomes Neumann boundary with zero flux).
-The simulation spans 50 hours to allow for a transition from an exponential to a linear pressure profile between the two sides.
+The simulation spans 50 hours to allow for a transition from an exponential to a linear pressure profile along the depth.
 This test is conducted for various configurations, including 2D2N, 2D3N, 2D4N, 2D5N, 3D2N and 3D3N line elements.
 The pressure distribution along the depth is then evaluated with its own result.

 As the water pressure is influenced by gravity force in the vertical direction (here Y-direction), the gravity then needs to be projected in the direction of the element.
 Therefor here we tested two configurations, namely a case with vertically-oriented elements, and a case with elements with a slope of 45 degrees.
 The gravity is considered to be 10 $\mathrm{[m/s^2]}$